 As great as homeopathy is, it also has its limitations, as do other types of conventional and complimentary medicines.
 Any serious, mechanical bodily issue that requires immediate surgery can be an obstacle in homeopathic treatment.
 In addition, a person that is living an unhealthy lifestyle such as an unhealthy diet, lack of exercise, or excessive drug use acts as another obstacle to cure.

 In cases like these, homeopaths will refer a patient to a doctor, hospital, or nutritionist to help with patient with his or her respective obstacle to cure.
 This will allow the homeopath to treat the person more efficiently than before.

 What Is Homeopathic Medicine?
 Summary

 Contrary to the claims of many supporters and critics, homeopathic medicine is a holistic, energy-based healing therapy that is very clinically effective when performed correctly and has an actual effect on humans and other organisms, as shown by research.

-Despite homeopathy’s greatness, it does have its limitations, like other medicines, depending on the severity of a specific physical condition or lifestyle.
+Despite homeopathy’s greatness, it does have its limitations, like any other system of medicine.

-Disclaimer: Homeopathy does not guarantee quick, miracle cures, and prefers to work together with Western medicine, rather than against it, in order to make the world a better place for all!
+Disclaimer: Homeopathy does not guarantee quick, miracle cures.
+Homeopathy prefers to work together with Western medicine, rather than against it.
+Homeopathic medicine’s goal is to help make the world a better place!